 -Stationery items, etc.,

-These are just a few examples of common things that we come across in our daily lives.
-Therefore, the process of creating an SKU for any type of product is relatively simple and straightforward.
+These are just a few examples of everyday things that we come across in our daily lives.
+Therefore, creating an SKU for any product is relatively simple.

 STEP 2: Product Specifications